| | |

 Hand holding soft cheese.

-In a mixing bowl, combine flour fat (either butter or lard) and creamy cheese.
-Wrap in a food wrap and chill while you prepare the yeast dough. (steps 1-8).
+In a mixing bowl, prepare the fat dough: combine flour, fat (butter or lard), and creamy cheese.
+Use a fork to press fat and cheese into the flour.
+Don’t overwork the fat dough.
+Shape into a flat rectangular disk.
+Wrap in a food wrap and chill well, while you prepare the yeast dough (steps 1-8).

 Blue mixing bowl with flour, lard and soft cheese.

-Into a small bowl pour warm milk (110F to 110F), don’t use hot milk or it will kill the yeast (step 1).
+Into a small bowl, pour warm milk (110°F to 110°F); don’t use hot milk, or it will kill the yeast (step 1).
 Add a pinch of sugar or honey (steps 2-3).
-Spoon in the dry yeast, flour, and whisk to combine (steps 4-7).
-Allow sitting for 5 minutes, until bubbly on the top (step 8).
+Spoon in the dry instant yeast and flour, then whisk to combine (steps 4-7).
+Let the mixture sit for 5-10 minutes, until it gets bubbly on the surface (step 8).
+If it doesn’t get bubbly, most likely the yeast is no longer active or the milk was too hot, which is what likely killed it.

 Bowl with yeast sponge.

-Pour flour, yeast sponge, room temperature egg, and sour cream into a mixing bowl.
+Pour the flour, yeast sponge, room-temperature egg, and sour cream into a mixing bowl.
 Combine all the ingredients with a wooden spoon (steps 1-8).

 Blue mixing bowl with flour, yeast sponge, egg and sour cream.